-So what it is that everyone misses (including me for most of my life) when they read this verse in Ephesians?
+So what it is that most people miss when they read this verse in Ephesians?
 Well, what is it Paul is saying happened in this verse?
 He simply said that his readers had heard the word of the truth, and, in a parenthetical (which is normally placed between commas or em dashes in most Bible versions), said what the word of the truth is: the good news (or gospel, or evangel) of their salvation.
 Now, by definition, a gospel is a proclamation of good news, not a proposition of how something could be good news if they do the right thing (to be clear, it can include a proposition — if the speaker or writer intends there to be one — but without an included proposition in the text, it remains simply a proclamation of what is rather than what could be).

 Now, most people read this verse and assume that the last part of the verse (“in whom also having believed, ye were sealed with the Holy Spirit of the promise”) actually is a proposition about their salvation, and that they didn’t receive their salvation until they actually believed the good news about said salvation.
-But this is a misunderstanding due to not being aware of the different types of salvation listed in Scripture.
-All this part of the verse is telling us is that, after they believed in their already existing (absolute/ontological) salvation they were then sealed with the Holy Spirit of promise (which is a part of their relative/noological salvation, “an earnest of the enjoyment of our allotment, to the deliverance of that which has been procured”).
+But this is a misunderstanding due to not being aware of the different types of salvation mentioned in Scripture and assuming there’s only one type of salvation referred to in the entire Bible.
+All this part of the verse is telling us is that, after they believed in their already existing (absolute/ontological) salvation, they were then sealed with the Holy Spirit of promise (which is a part of their relative/noological salvation, “an earnest of the enjoyment of our allotment, to the deliverance of that which has been procured”).

-All that is to say, Paul’s little parenthetical in Ephesians 1:13 is simply that the good news of your salvation is already existing, and if you’re someone who has come to believe in our (humanity’s) salvation because of what Christ accomplished (and truly understand what that means), you’re also one of those people who have been predestined beforehand for all the additional blessings Paul mentioned in this chapter as well, and are a member of the body of Christ.
+All that is to say, Paul’s little parenthetical in Ephesians 1:13 is simply that the good news of your salvation was already a fact before they heard it, and if you’re someone who has come to believe in our (all of humanity’s) salvation because of what Christ accomplished (and truly understand what that means), you’re also one of those people who have been predestined beforehand for all the additional blessings Paul mentioned in this chapter as well, and are a member of the body of Christ.